claudiordgz/webpack-config-typescript/README.md

 # webpack-config-typescript

-> A Webpack 4 extender to include typescript configuration.

-## GOAL

-To write as little webpack configuration needed to bundle lambda functions.
+Write as little webpack configuration needed to bundle Lambda functions written in TypeScript.

-  1. Install
+## Usage

+  1. Install.
+This will add a barebones `tsconfig` and `tslingt` file into your root folder.
 ```
 $ npm i webpack-config-typescript -D
 $ nano webpack.config.js